ocaml-dune/binary-distribution/README.md

 # Dune binaries distribution

-This is a webpage for `dune` binaries distribution.
+This is a webpage for `dune` binaries distribution for `Dune developer Preview`.
 The page is writen in mardown file and translated in html for deployment.

-## Deployment
+## Update index.html

 - Translate `index.md`:
   ```